Skip to contents

 adam_spec() will print a list of domains that are not processed automatically, which are the ones that are not included in the internal package library of domains and corresponding data types.

-You may use the add_bds argument of adam_spec() to force them being treated as bds data sets.
-For these added data sets, it is particularly important to check the automated column selection (in the resulting spec object) and adjust as needed using adjust_spec().
+You may use the add_bds/add_occds arguments of adam_spec() to force them being treated as bds and occds data sets, resp..
+For these added data sets, it is particularly important to check the automated column selection (in the resulting spec object) and adjust as needed using adjust_spec() before proceeding to the build() stage.

 ads_spec <- adam_spec(